ganrad/ocp-springboot-data-rest/README.md

 #  Create, Build and Deploy a Springboot Microservice (Application/API Endpoint) in OpenShift CP

+**Prerequisities**
+1. OpenShift CP v3.6 or above.
+2. Select a MySql Server v5.7 (or above) image when deploying the database server Pod.

 This Springboot application demonstrates how to build and deploy a *Purchase Order* microservice as a containerized application on OpenShift CP.
 The deployed microservice supports all CRUD operations on purchase orders.

 ### A] First, create a new project in OpenShift using the Web Console (UI).